isMandyCoding/Learn-to-code-javascript/README.md

 - `add(2,5)` | output: 7

 In this simple example you're not saving a ton of code, but imagine a function that uses many lines of code!

+### Challenge: Make your fizzBuzz function

+Make our FizzBuzz Solution a function.

+Allow that function to take in a number and run fizzbuzz on it.